dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 [wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet) - Bindings for wasmtime API in C#, via the C API, maintained by *Bytecode Alliance*

-[componentize-dotnet](https://github.com/bytecodealliance/componentize-dotnet) NuGet package to easily make a Wasm/WASI component from a C#.NET project using NativeAOT-LLVM, experimental release June 2024, created by people from Microsoft, right now we can't use it because components are different from modules and we can't switch because wasmtime-dotnet does not support components.
+[componentize-dotnet](https://github.com/bytecodealliance/componentize-dotnet) NuGet package to easily make a WASI component from a C#.NET project using NativeAOT-LLVM, experimental release June 2024, created by people from Microsoft, the prototype can't use it because components are different from modules and we can't switch because wasmtime-dotnet does not support components.

 [dotnet-wasi-sdk](https://github.com/dotnet/dotnet-wasi-sdk)
 - compile dotnet to Wasm
-- moved to sdk and runtime repos `dotnet workload install wasi-experimental`
+- moved to sdk and runtime repos `dotnet workload install wasi-experimental` in .NET 8.0
     - Discussions: [1](https://github.com/dotnet/runtime/tree/main/src/mono/wasm) [2](https://github.com/dotnet/runtime/discussions/98538#discussioncomment-8499105) [3](https://github.com/dotnet/runtime/issues/65895#issuecomment-1511265657)
+    - it does not support function exports and imports to the extent needed for prototype implementation
 - developments that would enable using Wasm/WASI tasks written in .NET were added after the workload release but recently removed as .NET will focus only on WASIp2

 MSBuild issues for making other environments for running tasks: [711](https://github.com/dotnet/msbuild/issues/711) [4834](https://github.com/dotnet/msbuild/issues/4834) [7257](https://github.com/dotnet/msbuild/issues/7257)

 ### Random
 - wasmtime-dotnet needs to be signed to have a StrongName and put in a private feed if we'd like to integrate it to MSBuild proper eventually [PR](https://github.com/bytecodealliance/wasmtime-dotnet/pull/320)

 - languages other than Rust are moving slowly and it's unclear if they'll implement WASIp1 at all or just like .NET will focus on WASIp2.
 Closest to support is Go but it's missing function exports [issue](https://github.com/golang/go/issues/65199). .NET 9 preview 6 possibly implements everything needed for Wasm/WASI tasks via Mono but in preview 7 it changed to target WASIp2 and it won't come back [PR](https://github.com/dotnet/runtime/pull/104683).

+### Conclusion and Future work
+State of the Wasm/WASI ecosystem does not enable implementing a robust useful solution right now (August 2024), in terms of functionality [MSBuildWasm](https://github.com/JanProvaznik/MSBuildWasm) is close to what is ergonomically possible using WASIp1 modules.
+To get the sandboxing benefit of using WASI runtimes, several things need to happen first:
+- wasmtime C API to support WASIp2 components and better granularity for giving access to resources in the guest.
+- wasmtime-dotnet has to implement bindings to the updated C API
+- an easy way to convert WIT to C# host bindings (wit-bindgen only handles guest bindings)
+- figure out what MSBuild context do we want to pass (now it's just the logging functions)
+- less experimental Mono WASIp2 support
+- make a component for executing .NET tasks

+To get the multilanguage task authoring benefit:
+- Other languages have to implement the component model and an easy workflow to compile library components